2002057/ICT2101-2201-Team-Project-P1-1/README.md

 # Whitebox Testing
 For whitebox testing, we wrote tests for def adminAuth() and def receivedata().
-These two functions are used for authentication and challenge saving respectively. tests can be found in /tests.
+These two functions are used for authentication and challenge saving respectively. tests can be found in /tests.</br>
+In order for test to run, the application iself must also be running as instructed in "Getting Started"</br>
 While in the /tests directory, run
     ```
     python -m pytest